lhcb/starterkit-lessons/index.md

 8. Switch to a new stripping (20 -> 21) for one line in MC
 9. Split your jobs into subjobs
 10. (Stripping line efficiency)
-11. How to use a stripping line for a slightly differen decay
+11. How to use a stripping line for a slightly different decay
 11. Replace a mass hypothesis
 12. TisTos and what it all means
 13. TupleTools for TISTOS'ing
 14. (Caveats for TISTOS'ing)
 14. More on the HLT?
-15. What is DecayTreeFitter
+15. What is DecayTreeFitter?
-16. How do I use DecayTreeFitter
+16. How do I use DecayTreeFitter?
 17. Minimal DV with mass constraint
 18. Other things one can do with DTF

-Each topic should be a chunk of 10-15minute, if that is too short we should split it into several topics.
+Each topic should be a chunk of 10-15 minutes.
+If that is too short, we should split it into several topics.

 ## Other Resources